CknSoup/pico-fermi-bagel-rs/README.md

-# pico-pico-fermi-rs
+# pico-fermi-bagel-rs
-A console based version of the game Pico Pico Fermi, or Pico Fermi bagels written in Rust.
+A console based version of the game Pico Fermi Bagel written in Rust.

 ## Installation